SymonMuchemi/alx-low_level_programming/0x0A-argc_argv/README.md

 Write a program that prints its name, followed by a new line.

-    - If you rename the program, it will print the new name, without having to compile it again -You should not remove the path before the name of the program
+    - If you rename the program, it will print the new name, without having to compile it again
+    - You should not remove the path before the name of the program

 ```shell
 julien@ubuntu:~/0x0A. argc, argv$ gcc -Wall -pedantic -Werror -Wextra -std=gnu89 0-whatsmyname.c -o mynameis